tytydraco/yessleep/out/I_work_in_an_IT_department_and_found_this_email_in_the_Drafts_folder_of_a_missing_employee.md

 So, I abandoned the elevator and rushed into the stairwell.
 I took the stairs two at a time, but no matter how far I went, I never passed any doors.
 I could hear the first floor doors open and something skitter in.
 The scraping sound accompanied it.
 I thought the scraping was something being dragged and my imagination thought of a giant centipede with a bloated body that scraped along.
 Either way, I tried to focus on the stairs in front of me.
 The last thing I wanted to do was trip and fall.
 Something told me that I wouldn’t be able to get up again.
 Yet, the stairs seemed endless, spiraling up and up, the thing behind me getting closer with every  step.

 Finally, I reached the sixth floor.
 I bolted to my office, entered the side entrance and slammed the door behind me.
 I checked four times that it was locked.
 And…now I’m waiting here.
 I’ve tried everything.
 The outlets don’t work.
 My phone won’t charge.
-The computers are dead, no internet.
+The computers are on but have no internet.

 At least that thing in the stairwell never seemed to emerge.
 At least, I don’t think it did.
 Shortly after I started to settle in here for the night, I heard our front lobby doorbell ring.